narayananvenk/react-native-paypal/README.md

 3. singlePayment(&lt;params object&gt;, &lt;success callback&gt;, &lt;failure callback&gt;)

 	Process a single payment using the sdk.
-The success callback will return 2 JSON objects (confirmation and payment).
-The failure callback can have one of 2 error codes, Paypal.ERROR_USER_CANCELED or Paypal.ERROR_INVALID_CONFIG.
+The success callback will return a confirmation object.
+The failure callback can have one of 2 error codes, Paypal.ERROR_USER_CANCELED or Paypal.ERROR_INVALID_CONFIG (only for android).

 	&lt;params object&gt; is the same as defined for isProcessable.

 4. logout()

 	Deletes all remembered user data (credit cards, paypal account, email, phone).
 This can be used while logging out a user in the app.